grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 Metas can be either:

-- static - once defined, they are not changing across a session
+- static - once defined, they do not change across a session
-- dynamic - either computed automatically for each payload or they are changed programmatically by the end-user.
+- dynamic - either computed automatically for each payload or they are changed programmatically by the end-user

 ## Available Metas